Is the 360 recruitment model still effective?

 The best excuse not to sell

-I see many recruitment leaders struggling to effectively performance manage 360 consultants when it comes to sales KPIs and metrics and when a consultant has the perfectly reasonable excuse that they are too buy filling jobs and sourcing candidates to be selling, what can you do?
+I see many recruitment leaders struggling to effectively manage the performance of 360 recruitment consultants when it comes to sales KPIs and metrics and when a consultant has the perfectly reasonable excuse that they are too busy filling jobs and sourcing candidates to be selling, what can you do?

 What we end up often seeing is a selling blitz or similar just to hit sales KPIs without any real focus on the quality and the outputs.
 A totally inefficient and ineffective way to drive sales performance which brings me on to my next point…